myerberg/myerberg.github.io/README.md

 We use Pandas for data handling, Numpy for numerical operations, and Matplotlib for plotting graphs.
 After loading the data, we calculate crucial basketball statistics like field goal percentage and win-loss percentage, providing us with insightful metrics for our analysis.
 These calculations are not just mere arithmetic; they transform raw data into meaningful information that reflects team performance.

-To ensure the quality and reliability of our analysis, we also address data cleaning by handling infinite values and removing any rows with missing data.
-This step is critical in preparing our dataset for accurate and meaningful analysis.
+To ensure the quality and reliability of our analysis, we also address data cleaning by removing infinite or NaN (Not a Number) values, as I mentioned above in the  Munging, Wrangling, and Cleaning Data section.
+This step is crucial for ensuring the integrity and reliability of the analysis, as regression models require numerical input and cannot interpret NaN values.

 Finally, we define a set of features for regression analysis.
 These features, such as total points scored and total assists, are used to predict the win-loss percentage of teams, our target variable.
 By assigning descriptive titles to these features, we make our plots more understandable, laying a strong foundation for the regression analysis that follows.